x13a/pam-party/README.md

 # pam-party

+**Partially rewritten to Zig.
+Not working on latest version.
+For archive.**

 PAM module.
 If bad guys will force you to unlock, you can use this module to run some command before unlock using "secret" credits.